kingaa/sbied/syllabus.md

 ***All times are EDT (UTC-04:00)***

 **The Zoom meeting ID is [925 2722 9135](https://umich.zoom.us/j/92527229135).**
-A password will be sent to you by email and Slack.
+A password will be sent over the course Slack channel.
 ***To enter the Zoom session, you must first register using the link that was sent you.***

 The following schedule will be updated frequently.